• Skip to main content

 Candied Orange Slices Recipe

-Candied oranges lend an absolutely delicious dimension to anything you add them to.
-Orange and sugar mix in a magical alchemy to create a tart, sweet, chewy, and tender caramelized orange treat.
+Candied orange slices lend a delicious citrusy bite to anything you add them to.
+Just 3 ingredients - oranges, sugar, and water create a tart, sweet, chewy, caramelized orange treat.
 They are fantastic as snacks, cake toppings, drink garnishes, or desserts!

 Candied Orange Slices Recipe

-At first, candying oranges may seem intimidating but it is a fun and easy recipe that makes a treat as beautiful as a late summer sunset.
-With a little bit of sugar and a whole lot of love, you get scrumptious candied orange slices in no time.
-They pair flawlessly with creamy cakes and are a gorgeous addition to any dessert or gift basket.
+At first, making candied orange peels may seem intimidating, but it is a fun and easy recipe that makes a treat as beautiful as a late summer sunset.
+All you need is sugar and water to make these scrumptious candied orange slices.
+They pair flawlessly with creamy cakes and are a gorgeous addition to any dessert or gift basket!

 Happy candying!